rudrikprajapati/VT-Pipeline/vt-data-refresh/README.md

 # VirusTotal Data Refresh Service

 This service is responsible for fetching and refreshing data from the VirusTotal API and storing it in a PostgreSQL database.
-It also maintains a Redis cache for frequently accessed data.

 ## Features

 - Fetches IP and domain data from VirusTotal API
 - Stores data in PostgreSQL database
-- Caches results in Redis
 - Automatically refreshes stale data (older than 24 hours)
 - Rate limiting to respect VirusTotal API limits